10 Things to do in Sedona

 Tlaquepaque Arts & Crafts Village: Nestled in the shade of giant sycamore trees along the banks of Oak Creek, Tlaquepaque is home to more than 45 specialty shops, art galleries and restaurants.
 Goods run the gamut from casual fashions and leather goods to Native American jewelry, crystals and contemporary art.

 Pink Jeep Tours: Pink Jeep Tours has been delighting guests with off-road adventures in Sedona since 1960.
 Choose from five different tours, including the thrilling Broken Arrow Tour, Ancient Ruins Tour and the horseback riding/off-road combo Wrangler Roundup.
-If you love your Pink Jeep Sedona adventure, check out their sister Pink Adventure Tours in Scottsdale for epic tours of the Sonoran Desert.

 Slide Rock State Park: When the weather’s warm, locals and visitors alike flock to the slippery, natural water chute at Slide Rock.
 Grab your swimsuit and give it a try!
 You can sun along the banks, splash in Oak Creek or explore the nearby hiking trails.

 West Fork Trail: Touted as one of the 10 best trails in the United States, West Fork is particularly popular in the fall when its trees come alive with seasonal colors.
 The trail is 6 miles round-trip, rated easy and includes several stream crossings on stepping stones or logs.
 But you don’t have to follow the whole trail to enjoy its tree-shaded beauty and the gentle ripple of Oak Creek.
 Parking is limited and fills up fast, so be prepared to wait in a staging line or be waived on by park rangers.